 When making editorial decisions about peer reviewed articles where an editor is an author or is acknowledged as a contributor, affected editors or staff members exclude themselves and are not involved in the publication decision.
 When editors are presented with papers where their own interests may impair their ability to make an unbiased editorial decision, he/she deputises decisions about the paper to a suitably qualified individual.

-Editors and members of the Editorial Board disclose their competing interests on an annual basis.
+Editors, members of the Editorial Board and members of the Journal Management Committee disclose their competing interests on an annual basis.

 EDITORS' DUTY OF CONFIDENTIALITY TO AUTHORS